cy235/SPARK_YARN_HDFS/README.md

 # Create a Hadoop Distributed File System ( HDFS) running Spark on YARN
  In this repo, we introduce how to create a Hadoop cluster with different machines, and run the Apache Spark on YARN to process big data.

- First, we create multiple (here we create 4) virtual machines installed with CentOS 8 using VMware, and setup the network adapter as NAT, then we configure the network interface card for each machine
+ First, we need to create multiple (here we create 4) virtual machines installed with CentOS 8 using VMware, and setup the network adapter as NAT.

+ ## Network interface card setting
+ then we configure the network interface card for each machine in the following

 ```
  vi /etc/sysconfig/network-scripts/ifcfg-ens33